roroarij/EmailSleuth/README.md

 ## Usage

-1.Clone the repo and navigate to chrome://extensions/.
+1. Clone the repo and navigate to chrome://extensions/.
 Make sure developer mode is on an Drag the folder here.

-2.Navigate to any web page from which you want to extract email addresses.
+2. Navigate to any web page from which you want to extract email addresses.

 3. Click on the EmailSleuth icon in your browser's toolbar.